Powered by people.

 Mary Bettlach has an occupational therapy degree from Washington University Program and a Master in Public Health from St. Louis University.
 She has worked in the assistive technology field since 1988.
 Read More

-Mary Bettlach has an occupational therapy degree from Washington University Program and a Master in Public Health from St. Louis University.
+Mary has an occupational therapy degree from Washington University Program and a Master in Public Health from St. Louis University.
 She has worked in the assistive technology field since 1988.
 She has been employed as an OT instructor at Washington University and later entered the field as an AT Specialist where she worked in St. Clair County, IL and St. Louis County Special School District.
 She has also worked at the state level for the Minnesota Department of Education as the AT and UDL Specialist.
 Mary currently lives in Fort Collins, CO.
 She began working for Infinitec in January, 2009 completing regional trainings, collaborations and technical assistance.
 She currently is the Infinitec Website Content Manager and Program Coordinator for the Minnesota Coalitions.
 Read Less

-Heather Schwarz
+Heather Miller Schwarz

 Speech Language Pathologist, M.S., CCC-SLP